 About Beane House of Study

 The Beane House of Study is located on Strathmore Road in Brighton, MA, a short T-ride away from the School of Theology.
 The building is three floors, with an apartment unit on each floor.
 Floors two and three, with 5-bedrooms and 2-bathrooms each, of the apartment building house the Beane House of Study students currently, a total of 10 spaces.
-In the 2015-16 school year all three floors will be used by the Beane House of Study, with a Scholar in Residence moving into the first floor unit.
+A Scholar in Residence lives in the first floor unit.
 The top floor of the Beane House is furnished, while the second floor is available to students bringing their own furniture.
 Both apartments are co-ed, with people of any gender sharing the space.
 In addition to the bedrooms and bathrooms, each apartment includes a large living room area with space for a dining room table, a well-appointed kitchen, and a small back porch.
-Rent for 2015-16 will be $850/month.
+Rent for 2015-16 is $850/month.
 Rent includes all utilities except electricity and cable/internet, and there is free laundry in the basement.

 The Beane House is within easy walking distance to the Green B-Line subway (called the “T” in Boston), which is the T that stops directly in front of the School of Theology.
 The Beane House is also nearby bus lines that easily access Brighton, Brookline, Watertown, and Cambridge.
 Nearby the house itself are several restaurants, corner stores, and a library.